 The 50th anniversary for diplomatic relations between Norway and the Republic of Korea were celebrated in 2009.
 The relationship between the two nations has been strong since the Korean War, when Norway contributed with medical personnel.

 Economic relations have greatly improved over the last years, and South Korea is, per January 2017, Norway’s 4th largest export market in the world, after the EU, USA and China.
-The trade between Norway and South Korea has historically been dominated by ship-and platform building, as well as trade in industrial machines and equipment.
-South Korea has exported cars and electronical goods, such as computer, TVs, phones and telecommunication devices, while Norway has exported maritime equipment and services, as well as equipment for aqua culture.
-In recent years, Norwegian companies have shown an increasing interest for the ICT-sector in South Korea, while South Korean consumers have acquired the taste for Nowegian seafood.
+The trade between Norway and South Korea has historically been dominated by ship- and platform building, as well as trade in industrial machines and equipment.
+South Korea has exported cars and electronical goods, such as computers, TVs, phones and telecommunication devices, while Norway has exported maritime equipment and services, as well as equipment for aqua culture.
+In recent years, Norwegian companies have shown an increasing interest for the ICT-sector in South Korea, while South Korean consumers have acquired a taste for Nowegian seafood.